The machines learned to dream. Not from nothing — from the dead.

 Mercer's Method

-Generates hundreds of synthetic compositions, experiences each one through his own neural interface, and selects the 5-10% that produce genuine aesthetic response.
+Generates hundreds of synthetic compositions, experiences each one through his own neural interface, and selects the 5–10% that produce genuine aesthetic response.
 Then further refines through iterative generation-and-selection cycles.
-Synthetic in origin but curated by human taste.
+Synthetic in origin, curated by human taste.
+He calls it quality control.
+Critics call it the only reason Tier 5 has a defensible reputation.

 Relief Corporation's Process

 Skips human refinement entirely.
-Synthetic content is generated, quality-checked by algorithmic metrics (emotional intensity, narrative coherence, experiential novelty), and distributed directly.
-Competent, consistent, and unremarkable — the creative equivalent of nutritionally adequate food that no one craves.
+Synthetic content is generated, quality-checked by algorithmic metrics — emotional intensity, narrative coherence, experiential novelty — and distributed directly.
+Competent, consistent, unremarkable.
+The creative equivalent of nutritionally adequate food that no one craves.

 The Training Data Problem